 Keep in mind that “organically” produced beef can still be fed grain and confined to feedlots for portions of their life.
-Unknown to most consumers, the “organic” grain that is fed to the cattle can still be raised with chemical pesticides.
+Unknown to most consumers, the “organic” grain that’s fed to the cattle can still be raised with chemical pesticides.

-#4 Humanely Raised Beef
+4. Humanely Raised Beef

 In recent years there has been a host of 3rd party labels that are used by brands to convince consumers that their animals were raised and cared for humanely.
 Unfortunately, most of these certifications do very little to improve the actual welfare conditions on the farm.

-The largest animal welfare certifiers including the Global Animal Partnership, American Humane, Certified Humane and others allow for conventional feedlot cattle finishing.
+The largest animal welfare certifiers, including the Global Animal Partnership, American Humane, Certified Humane, and others allow for conventional feedlot cattle finishing.

-For example GAP (Global Animal Partnership) is widely used by progressive grocery retailers.
+For example, GAP (Global Animal Partnership) is widely used by progressive grocery retailers.
 On the surface, their standards appear to be high.
 However, what most consumers are unaware of is the fact that there are up to 5 levels of GAP Certification.